 Robert F. Munn Library Scholars Award for the Humanities and Social Sciences

 The Robert F. Munn Library Scholars Award is presented annually to a graduating Honors student for outstanding research contributions in the humanities or social sciences that have culminated in the production of an exceptional thesis or capstone research paper.

 To be eligible to win, applicants must:

 - Be a student enrolled at West Virginia University as a full-time undergraduate student in good academic standing; conducted original research using resources from the West Virginia University Libraries and used this research to produce a paper that reflects individual work, not that of a group or class project.
 Research papers should reflect substantial effort, such as a thesis or capstone.

 - Agree to permit West Virginia University Libraries and the Honors College to use their name, photographs, video images, etc., to promote The Robert F. Munn Undergraduate Library Scholars Award to future participants.

-- Agree to have his/her work published in the Mountaineer Undergraduate Research Review.
+- Agree to have his/her work published in the Research Repository @ WVU.